ChangeinX/clan-boards-tf/README.md

 # OpenTofu Web App Infrastructure

 This configuration provisions an AWS environment for a containerized web application using Fargate on Graviton (ARM64) and an RDS Postgres database.

-## Components
+The code is organised into modules for easier reuse:

-- VPC with public subnets and private subnets for the database
+- `networking` creates the VPC, public subnets and private subnets for the database
-- Security groups for the ALB, ECS tasks and database
-- Application Load Balancer with HTTPS termination and HTTP redirect
+- `alb` provisions the Application Load Balancer and related security group
-- ECS cluster with a task definition containing two containers
-- Fargate service behind the ALB running on ARM64
-- PostgreSQL RDS instance in private subnets with deletion protection
+- `rds` creates the Postgres database in the private subnets
-- Separate CloudWatch log groups for each container
+- `ecs` sets up the ECS cluster, task definition and service, CloudWatch log groups and Secrets Manager entries

-- Secrets Manager stores worker environment variables
+Each container logs to its own CloudWatch log group and the worker receives its environment via Secrets Manager.

 ## Usage
 1. Set the required variables in a `terraform.tfvars` file: